Chapter 30

 Payments made to reduce the loan balance will also increase the line of credit.
 Many HECM borrowers are unaware that the LOC is boosted with each payment.

-The lesson to be learned is that if a borrower has cash available, it may be prudent to use it to pay down the reverse mortgage balance.
-They get two benefits: a lower loan balance and a larger LOC.
-That increased LOC will then continue to grow at the compounding rate, available for future use.
+If a borrower has cash available, it may be prudent to use it to pay down the reverse mortgage balance.
+They get two benefits: a lower loan balance and a larger LOC — which will then continue to grow at the compounding rate, available for future use.

-The LOC may eventually exceed the home’s value if the borrower holds a growing LOC for a long period of time, if a dramatic rise in interest rates make the LOC grow faster, or if property values decline.
-This is acceptable, and borrowers are permitted to draw funds that exceed their home’s value.
+The LOC may eventually exceed the home's value if the borrower holds a growing LOC for a long period of time, if a dramatic rise in interest rates makes the LOC grow faster, or if property values decline.
+This is acceptable — borrowers are permitted to draw funds that exceed their home's value.